This post is sponsored by Kingsford but the content and opinions expressed here are my own.

 I’m about to dive into the specifics of each step of the brisket cooking process, but if you want to simply read the summary now and skip down to the recipe at the bottom, well you’re in luck because here it is!

 I trim off the silver skin on the non fat side, trim some of the fat off of the skinny sides, especially where the point and flat overlap.
-I trim down to about a 1/2 inch on the fat side, which is a little more left on than others but I Smoke it fat side down because on the grills I use the indirect heat source comes from the bottom.
+Trim down to about a 1/2 inch on the fat side, which is a little more left on than others but I Smoke it fat side down because on the grills I use the indirect heat source comes from the bottom.
 That fat layer on the bottom helps protect the meat from burning.
 It’s like the fat is sacrificing itself for the meat.
 I rub with a S&P based rub, something simple for beef.
 I don’t go too generous, but cover it enough.
-I spritz a few times during the cook with Dr Pepper, which I think helps with the color more than the flavor.
+Spritz a few times during the cook with either apple juice or Dr Pepper, which I think helps with the color more than the flavor due to the sugars burning off on the surface during the cook.
 I measure temps where the point and flat overlap, pulling off when it hits 195-199F.
-I let it rest for 90 minutes to 2 hours before slicing.
+Then let it rest for 90 minutes to 2 hours before slicing.
 (NOTE: don’t forget you can make brisket burnt ends too!)
 If you want to read the breakdown, keep going!

 TRIMMING THE BRISKET